-So now lockdown is finally lifted and you're free to visit the great destinations on your own doorstep, let's take a look at some of our favourite places within Britain and Northern Ireland.
+If you're keen to visit the great destinations on your own doorstep, check out some of our favourite places within Britain and Northern Ireland.

 Around Tenby is an obvious choice for hiring a cottage or setting up camp.
 The harbour town itself is charming, with higgledy-piggledy colourful buildings, and excellent wildlife-spotting boat trips around the nearby islands.
 Keep your eyes peeled for seals and puffins.
 Nearby there’s plenty to do for families, with Folly Farm, Oakwood and plenty of surf schools within striking distance.

 But it’s not all about Tenby… If you want all your adventure within one resort, there’s also the Bluestone holiday park, which features wooden lodges and tons of family activities.